bcgov/platform-services-registry/openshift/README.md

 Once you've finished your release to prod, check that it was successful.
 If your release included changes to the database schema, verify that those changes are reflected in the patroni instance on OpenShift.
 From https://console.apps.silver.devops.gov.bc.ca/topology/ns/platform-registry-prod, click on the registry-api pod, and access its terminal.
 Change the "Connecting to" option at the top of the terminal window from "registry-api" to "flyway-migration".
 The command ```flyway info``` will show the history and status of each migration that has taken place.
 The command may take a few moments.
 Your most recent one should be at the bottom of the list, with its current version number, and a status of "Success".

-If your release does not appear, or its status is not good, see if the command ```flyway-migrate``` fixes things.
+If your release does not appear, or its status is not good, see if the command ```flyway migrate``` fixes things.

 To double check that schema changes you've made are present, click on the registry-patroni pod from the topology view.
 From the terminal, access the postgres database by typing ```psql -U postgres registry```.
 Make sure your change is there.
 For example if you added an entry to the ref-cluster table, try ```select * from ref_cluster;```, and make sure your new entry is there.